-REGARD OF ANCIENTS: Ancient peoples almost universally regarded the cross as a mystic or religious symbol.
+CROSS AMONG THE ANCIENTS.
+Ancient peoples almost universally regarded the cross as a mystic or religious symbol.
 In Egypt and Assyria, it typified creative power.
 In India, Mexico, and Peru, it had the same meaning.
 Many nations, however, used it for the execution of criminals.
-The Romans, to whom the Jews were subject at the time of Christ, used the cross only in executing the lowest criminals-insubordinate slaves, common brigands, and the like.
+The Romans, to whom the Jews were subject at the time of Christ, used the cross only in executing the lowest criminals - insubordinate slaves, common brigands, and the like.
 The Romans had no regard for the cross as a mystic symbol.
 For them it was merely an instrument of torture.

-AN IGNOMINIOUS DEATH: Hence Christ's death on the cross was an ignominious one; His, the death of the lowest malefactor.
+Hence Christ's death on the cross was an ignominious one, the death of the lowest malefactor.
 Yet His dying sanctified this shameful tree and gave to His followers a common sign of their faith and their Master.
-The early Christians, to protect themselves from the savage treatment of the Roman emperors, did not use the cross openly, but disguised it under various forms-the Greek letter X, the trident, the anchor, and several monograms.
+The early Christians, to protect themselves from the savage treatment of the Roman emperors, did not use the cross openly, but disguised it under various forms - the Greek letter X, the trident, the anchor, and several monograms.

-"WORSHIPPERS OF THE CROSS": So universal was the use of the cross as a Christian symbol that the pagans called followers of Christ "worshippers of the cross."
+So universal was the use of the cross as a Christian symbol that the pagans called followers of Christ "worshippers of the cross."
 They added that the Christians "deserve that which they worship."
 The proud Romans considered the Christians worthy of the same shameful death their Master had died.
-The Emperor Constantine, who found victory in the sign of the cross, abolished the cross as an instrument of capital punishment and promoted its use as an object of veneration.